BurhanUllah03/Customer_Segmentation/README.md

 ## 📝 Steps followed

-**Loading the data in Power BI** : Load data into Power BI Desktop, dataset is a csv file.
+**(a)Loading the data in Power BI** : Load data into Power BI Desktop, dataset is a csv file.
 Click on "Transform Data"

-**Data profiling in Power Query** : Open Power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
+**(b)Data profiling in Power Query** : Open Power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

-**Results Observed** : Analyzed the columns and their distribution, found that
+**(c)Results Observed** : Analyzed the columns and their distribution, found that

 *   A total of 99,458 transactions were processed with no duplicate records found.
 *   **Transaction Volume and Uniqueness:** A total of 99,458 unique transactions were processed, with no duplicate records identified.